Almost everyone knows that for the majority of jobs, you need a clean criminal history.

 You’ll have to check the training and licensing requirements in your region as some convictions might disqualify you.

-Regardless, this is an occupation that is needed in many places, like private homes, commercial and industrial spaces.
+Regardless, this is an occupation that is needed in many places, like private homes, and commercial and industrial spaces.

 Unlike other occupations, you’re likely to work mostly indoors and rarely at great heights.